signalfx/tracing-examples/docs/early-access/README.md

 <p align="center">
   <img src="traces-list.jpg"
-       alt="The traces index page with a service filter applied" />
+       alt="The grouped list of traces at the bottom of the traces index page" />
 </p>

 Clicking on a group's heading will expand and collapse the group, revealing the